Samut Prakan province: Economy

 Nissan has two factories in the district, together employing 4,000 workers, 30% of them contract workers.
 Nissan-Thailand has an annual production capacity of 295,000 vehicles, making the Navara, Teana, Terra, Note, Almera, March, Sylphy and X-Trail models.
 Nissan plans to make 190,000 vehicles by the end of its fiscal year 2019, ending next March 2020.
 Roughly 120,000-130,000 units are pickup trucks, the remainder passenger cars.

 Nissan produces hybrid electric vehicles (HEVs) based on its e-Power technology and batteries for electric vehicles at a plant in Bang Sao Thong district.
 It has a production capacity of 370,000 vehicles a year.

 Thai Theparos Public Co., Ltd., a leading Thai condiment manufacturer, has its headquarters in Thai Ban subdistrict, Mueang Samut Prakan district.

 Health

 Samut Prakan's main hospital is Samut Prakan Hospital, a regional hospital operated by the Ministry of Public Health.
 Samut Prakan is also the location of Chakri Naruebodindra Medical Institute, a university hospital operated by the Faculty of Medicine Ramathibodi Hospital, Mahidol University.

-Human Achievement Index 2017
+Human achievement index 2022

-Since 2003, the United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human Achievement Index (HAI), a composite index covering eight key areas of human development.
-The National Economic and Social Development Board (NESDB) has taken over this task since 2017.
+Since 2003, the United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering eight key areas of human development.
+National Economic and Social Development Board (NESDB) has taken over this task since 2017.